-- Reset Auction Mode Securities, Student Loan Revenue Bonds and/or taxable debt instruments. - Payments are made based on a variable rate of one month LIBOR and IDAPP pays the Counterparty based on a fixed rate as noted in the table above.
-Both paid on a monthly basis.
+Reset Auction Mode Securities, Student Loan Revenue Bonds.

+Payments are made based on a variable rate of one month LIBOR and IDAPP pays the Counterparty based on a fixed rate as noted in the table above.
+Both are paid on a monthly basis.